NSLS-II-PDF/mmm-experiments/README.rst

     - Bruce's scheme for knowing where to write data was not working on a fresh machine that had never seen the BMMuser.start_experiment() command run by hand in bsui
     - Bruce has a spreadsheet that doesn't get cleared effectively after other experiments, and the plan will look for something that doesn't exist because the "instrument" argument was set.
     - There was also cross talk of state between files and redis, so clearing one could sometimes have no effect.
+- We need a helper in queueserver to get into an ipython shell and poke around, or an ipython kernel from that namespace.
+This would have helped with debugging the above (which took hours...).